 Packing credit is the most commonly used trade finance tool by an exporter.
-Packing credit or pre-shipment finance is very important to small and medium enterprises for their financing needs.
-The international sales’ cycle is comparatively longer than that of domestic sales, which makes packing credit a very convenient and handy line of credit for the exporters.
+It is also called pre-shipment finance.
+And it is very important to small and medium enterprises for their financing needs.
+The international sales cycle is comparatively longer than that of domestic sales.
+This makes packing credit a very convenient and handy line of credit for exporters.

 Definition of Packing Credit

-At times, the packing credit is also used for financing the working capital and meet the requirements of wages, travel expenses, utility payments, etc for companies listed as exporters.
+At times, it also works to finance the working capital.
+And also to meet the requirements of wages, travel expenses, utility payments, etc., for companies listed as exporters.

 Generally, importers are not ready to advance payments to exporters as it is not secure and full of risk for them.
-In such scenarios, the facility of export packing credit supports the exporter’s supply chain and provides them funds to bridge the gap till the final payment.
+In such scenarios, the facility of export packing credit supports the exporter’s supply chain and provides the funds to bridge the gap until the final payment.
 The bank issuing the packing credit will usually advance the partial or full proportion of the invoice, depending on the assumed risk.
-The packing credit is especially very viable for exporters who export goods overseas as it has a more flexible repayment plans than the usual bank loans.
-The loan can be granted in either the exporter’s currency or another easily convertible currency mutually decided by both the exporter and the lending bank.
+It is especially viable for exporters who export goods overseas as it has a more flexible repayment plan than the usual bank loans.
+The loan can be in either the exporter’s currency or another easily convertible currency mutually decided by both the exporter and the lending bank.

-Banks and other lending institutions follow their internal processes such as verification of the buyer, scrutiny of the purchase order or the letter of credit to authenticate the transaction.
-However, the documentation and the credit process is not very complicated in a packing credit loan.
+Banks and other lending institutions follow their internal processes.
+Such as verification of the buyer, scrutiny of the purchase order, or the letter of credit to authenticate the transaction.
+However, the documentation and the credit process are not very complex in a packing credit loan.
 The loan can be in the form of a fund-based or a non-fund-based credit.